* To our dearest followers, this past post (April 2 2014) has been enhanced with new ideas and updates. We hope you enjoy it!

 According to Edward de Bono lateral thinking is the process of thinking outside the box, thinking beyond norms, coming up with something that can’t be comprehended under normal thinking.

-One question that pops into my mind is what kind of creative exercises could you use do to enhance lateral thinking?
+One question we often ask ourselves in Ghost Writer Hub is what kind of creative exercises could we use to enhance lateral thinking?
 Well, it’s pretty easy, but first you should have an overview of the lateral thinking process.
 All you have to do is observe things around you.
-Take time to collect information (data and insights), analyze your problem and after that generate ideas to solve it.
-There are 4 key stages related to the lateral thinking approach:
+Take time to collect information (data and insights), analyze your problem and after that, generate ideas to solve it.
+These are the 4 key stages related to the lateral thinking approach:

 - Divergence: move away from the problem, to express a large number of original ideas;